A new design-built world-class state-of-the-art laboratory facility

-Pfizer, Inc., one of the world’s premier innovative biopharmaceutical companies hired the integrated Lamar Johnson Collaborative/Clayco/CRG team to design, build and lease their world class, 294,000-square-foot, state-of-the-art facility that reflects Pfizer’s highest standards for excellence, quality, safety and value.
+Pfizer, one of the world’s premier innovative biopharmaceutical companies, hired the integrated CRG, LJC, and Clayco team to design, build, finance, and lease their new world-class state-of-the-art facility.
+The result reflects Pfizer’s highest standards for excellence, quality, safety, and value.

 Pfizer is committed to environmental sustainability, innovative performance, and employee engagement.
-The site concept is to integrate the new laboratory building with this unique site and its natural beauty, sunset views, and dramatic topography.
-The building program is strategically organized to provide operational efficiency and enhance cooperation.
-Unique collaborative spaces both inside and outside provide opportunities for innovation.
-Connecting nature, program, and people will enhance employee’s experience and the company’s productivity.
-The building design is fundamentally based on the Continuous Lab Concept, where the linear lab zone runs uninterrupted, parallel to a continuous office zone, separated by a generous corridor serving both lab and office.
+The site concept was to integrate the new design-built laboratory building within this unique site with its natural beauty, sunset views, and dramatic topography.
+The building program strategically provides operational efficiency and enhances collaboration.
+Unique collaborative spaces, both inside and outside, provide opportunities for innovation.
+It connects people with nature, enhancing employee experience and productivity.
+The building design is based on the Continuous Lab Concept, where the linear lab zone runs uninterrupted, parallel to a continuous office zone, separated by a generous corridor serving both lab and office.
 This approach allows maximum flexibility for the labs to change size over time.
-Lamar Johnson Collaborative has developed a workplace strategy that optimizes space which will manifest in centralized office supplies and storage, a dining facility on the first floor and a centralized cafe on all other floors.
-An observation study was completed on all labs, office and amenity spaces to identify improvement that supports the nature of work.
+In addition, LJC developed a workplace strategy that optimizes centralized office supplies and storage, a dining facility on the first floor, and a centralized cafe on all other floors.
+Lastly, prefabrication saved the project over $1 million and cut the schedule by approximately three months.

 The collective hard work, creativity and problem solving efforts showed by the team resulted in quality design and a building, which we all believe, will lead to significant advances in human health.